 If the wifi is not connecting even when the internet is available.
 For instance, it might be caused due to a generic bug on the smart TV or the router.
 Sometimes, the overloaded network might prevent the device from connecting.

 You can easily troubleshoot this issue by power cycling the smart TV as well as the router.
-In addition, it is better to power cycled both devices when you are unknown about the actual reason for causing this issue.
+In addition, it is better to power cycled both devices when you are unknown of the actual reason causing this issue.

-To power cycle, TV and modem, unplug the power cable from the wall outlet of both router and smart TV.
+To power cycle, the TV and modem, unplug the power cable from the wall outlet of both the router and smart TV.
 Now, you have to wait for a few seconds.

 After that, plug the power cord into the wall outlet.
 It might take a few minutes to blink four lights on the router.
 Turn on your TV to check if the error persists.